ilanhuang/Hand-tracking-menu-system-Unity/README.md

 - **Modular Architecture**:
   - **Branching States** for hierarchical menu navigation.
-  - **Action States** to trigger specific actions.
+  - **Action States** to raise events.

-- **Polished Experience**:
+- **Audio and Animation Support**:
-  - Integrated sound effects via the **AudioManager**.
+  - Integrated sound effects via Audiosource and handled by **AudioManager**.
   - Smooth animations handled by **AnimationManager** using LeanTween.

 ---

 ## Prerequisites

-Ensure your Unity project meets the following requirements:

 - Unity 2023.1 or newer.
+(Unity 6)

 - **Required Packages**:
-  - XR Interaction Toolkit 3.0.
   - XR Hands 1.5.0.
   - LeanTween.

+- **Recommended Packages**:
+   - XR Intraction Toolkit 3.0.7

 ---

-## Setup Guide
+## Complete Setup Guide

 ### Step 1: Import Package
-- Download and import the `HandTrackingMenuSystem_v1` package into your Unity project.
+- Download and import the `HandTrackingMenuSystem_v1.0` package into your Unity project.

 ### Step 2: XR Rig Setup
 - Use the XR Rig from the **XR Interaction Toolkit** (recommended).
-- Ensure it includes `Left/Right Interaction Visuals`.
+Use its `Left/Right Interaction Visuals` inside the correspondent for the `Hand Tracking Event` required by FingerTracker component.
+- If not, make sure to add an `Hand Tracking Event` component to each of your hand controls.

 ### Step 3: Create a State Manager
+(You can skip this step if you add `Hand Tracking Menu System` prefab to the scene)

 1. Create an empty GameObject named **UIStateManager**.
 2. Attach the following components:
    - `UIStateMachine`